 What are my chances of achieving 20/20 vision with LASIK or PRK?
 This is what every patient wants to know.
 A better question might be this: What is the likelihood that my procedure will be successful, given my refractive error?
 Although it would be unreasonable to be guaranteed 20/20 eyesight after vision correction surgery, it… Read the full article

-PRK (Photorefractive Keratectomy) (Final Pt.)
+PRK (Photorefractive Keratectomy) (Pt.
+3)